 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, JOHNSON reported total carbon emissions of approximately 18,069,638.3 kg CO2e, which includes 4,422,083.3 kg CO2e from Scope 1 and 13,647,555.0 kg CO2e from Scope 2 emissions.
 The company has not disclosed any Scope 3 emissions data.
 Despite the significant emissions figures, there are currently no specific reduction targets or climate pledges outlined by JOHNSON.
 The emissions data is sourced directly from Johnson Health Tech Co., Ltd., with no cascading from a parent or related organization.
-JOHNSON's commitment to addressing climate change remains unclear, as they have not established any Science-Based Targets Initiative (SBTi) reduction targets or other formal climate commitments.
-The company operates within the fitness equipment industry, which is increasingly focusing on sustainability and carbon footprint reduction, yet JOHNSON has yet to publicly align with these industry standards.
+JOHNSON's commitment to addressing climate change remains unclear, as they have not established any formal reduction initiatives or targets under frameworks such as the Science Based Targets initiative (SBTi).
+The company operates within the fitness equipment industry, which is increasingly focusing on sustainability and carbon footprint reduction.

 Access structured emissions data, company-specific emission factors, and source documents